avosa/exit_poll/README.md

 # Getting started
 ## Prerequisites
 To run this application you need the following installed:
-  * Erlang/OTP preferably OTP 20 plus
+  * Erlang/OTP preferably OTP 20
-  * Elixir preferable 1.10 plus
+  * Elixir preferable 1.10
   * Phoenix Framework (Built on Elixir)
   * Postgres 9 plus